mantidproject/mantid/docs/source/fitfunctions/BSpline.rst

 First and second derivatives from the spline can be calculated by using the derivative1D function.

-BSpline function takes a set of attributes and a set of parameters.
-The first attrbiute is 'n' which has integer type and sets the number of interpolation points.
-The parameter names have the form 'yi' where 'y' is letter 'y' and 'i' is the parameter's index starting from 0 and have the type double.
-Likewise, the attribute names have the form 'xi'.

 A BSpline is a function :math:`f(x)` of order N, defined between an interval :math:`a \leqslant x \leqslant b`.
 When using BSplines for interpolation or for fitting, we essentially chain BSplines together so that each spline passes through the breakpoints in that interval.